 The Lord commanded that His followers should meet together often to strengthen one another.
 This applies not only to church congregations but also to families and communities.

-Ironically, we were not at church today because Rhett is sick and Ryan is nocturnal.
-We were all very sleep deprived… But don’t worry, Rhett is classy so he still wore a tie (with his jammies).
+Ironically, we were not at church today because Rhett is sick and Ryan is nocturnal and we were all very sleep deprived… But don’t worry, Rhett is classy so he still wore a tie (with his jammies).

 Rhett’s got mad style 😍😎